semuconsulting/PyGPSClient/README.md

 To access the serial port on most linux platforms, you will need to be a member of the `tty` and `dialout` groups.
 Other than this, no special privileges are required.

-### Multi-Language Support

-All application literals are defined in the module `strings.py`.
-If required, these can be substituted for strings in the language of your choice by copying the relevant `strings-XX.py` module to `strings.py`.
-My apologies in advance if Google Translate has made a mess of your language - feel free to submit a better translation.

 ### 1. Install using pip